We value the voice of our children at All Saints', and are quite often 'blown away' by their insightful comments and ideas.

 We value the contributions that all of our children make to life in school.
 Our year 6 children all become Guiding Lights, taking on responsibilities during lunchtime and playtime, and feeding back to the school leadership team.
 Our Guiding Lights plan and lead worship at least twice per half term, in teams, and also operate our prayer garden/prayer tents, on a rota, at break time and lunchtime,

 Our year 6 children also apply for one of four leadership roles: sports leaders, eco warriors, curriculum ambassadors or reading buddies.
 As well as leading these areas, they also feedback to the school leadership team in terms of 'what is going well' and how things could be 'even better if...'.

 Our year 5 children all act as Guardian Angels for our new EYFS children.
 Within the transition session to school, before our EYFS children even start in September, our EYFS children are introduced to their Guardian Angels, who send them home with a special letter of introduction, the gift of a book from school, a special new school poem and some 'magic dust' for the night before they begin school.
 During the early days of starting school, our Guardian Angels support the children at playtime and lunch time and act as a 'guardian and guide' whilst children settle into new life at school.
 Guardian Angels support with reading and developing a love of stories!

-Pupils’ ongoing commitment has a very positive impact upon our learning environment here at All Saints' and we are incredibly proud of their combined achievements to date.
+Pupils’ ongoing contributions and commitment has a very positive impact upon our learning environment here at All Saints' and we are incredibly proud of their combined achievements to date.
 We are confident they will continue to impress us with their ideas and passion!